triblatron/dagui/README.md

 * Support declarative creation of widgets using a simple file format
 * Focus and blur events
 * Support text effects such as bold and underline
-  * not as important because we will put the shortcut in a tooltip with a different font
+  * not as important because we will put the shortcut in a tooltip with a differe triblatron/nodefrontend nt font
 * Use modern C++ techniques
   * lamdas as callbacks
   * std::thread, std::mutex and std::atomic<>